NBA 2K18: Development and release

 NBA 2K18 was officially confirmed in January 2017, and was released worldwide on September 19, 2017; players who pre-ordered the game received it on September 15, 2017.
 It is the first game in the series to be released for the Nintendo Switch; it was also released for the Xbox One, Xbox 360, PlayStation 4, PlayStation 3, and Microsoft Windows.
 Kyrie Irving of the Boston Celtics is the cover athlete.
 When the game's cover was revealed, Irving was a member of the Cleveland Cavaliers, but was later traded to the Celtics before the game's release.
 As a result, developer Visual Concepts announced that a revised cover featuring Irving in a Celtics uniform would be released due to the trade.
 The special edition versions of the game, which include various physical and digital extras, feature Shaquille O'Neal as the cover athlete.
 O'Neal was previously the cover athlete of NBA 2K6 and NBA 2K7.
 In Canada, DeMar DeRozan of the Toronto Raptors is the cover athlete.
+Kevin Durant of the Golden State Warriors appears on the cover for the NIKE Connect Special Edition.
 Like NBA 2K17, a free title for PlayStation Network and Xbox Live, called The Prelude, was made available prior to the release of the main game; in it, the player creates their MyPlayer for use in the main game's MyCareer mode.
-On September 6, 2017, it was announced that EuroLeague will not be included for the game since EuroLeague and NBA 2K cut their licensing agreement together.
+On September 6, 2017, it was announced that EuroLeague will not be included for the game since both EuroLeague and NBA 2K ended their licensing agreement together.

 A companion app, titled MyNBA2K18, for iOS and Android is available alongside the game; it features Kristaps Porziņģis as its cover athlete.
 Like previous games in the series, NBA 2K18 features a licensed soundtrack; it consists of 49 songs.
 The first screenshots of the game were released in July 2017.
 The first gameplay trailer was released on August 8, 2017.
 The trailer highlights the developers' attempts to improve the game's presentation; player body archetypes and faces have been overhauled and more uniforms and accessories have been scanned into the game.
 An extended gameplay trailer was released on August 16, 2017.
 A trailer for the game's MyCareer mode was released on August 31, 2017.